Renault Scenic E-Tech Review & Prices

 The Renault Scenic has a good-sized boot when compared with alternatives.
 At 545 litres, it’s only beaten by the Skoda Enyaq (585 litres) and cavernous Tesla Model Y (854 litres).
 The latter also has a 117-litre front boot, something the Renault goes without.

 The Hyundai Ioniq 5’s boot is slightly smaller than the Renault’s at 527 litres, but its overall capacity wins when you take the 57-litre front boot into account.
-The Smart #1’s boot is tiny by comparison at 273 litres (or up to 411 litres if you slide the rear seats forward), but it does make up for this by being similarly spacious in the rear seats.
-The Volvo EX30 is also some way behind at 318 litres and is very cramped in the back.
+The Peugeot E-3008’s boot is some way off at 520 litres.
+Top-spec versions of the Volvo EX30 cost Scenic money, but it’s much smaller with a 318-litre boot and is very cramped in the back.

 You can fold the rear seats of the Scenic, but you do so by pulling a ring that’s covered by the seatbelt, so it’s not the easiest.
 Do so and you open up 1,670 litres of space, which is about average among alternatives, but is let down by a massive ridge where the seats lie so sliding big, heavy items in isn’t easy.

-When accessing the Scenic’s boot, the bumper is quite high and there’s a deep lip, which, again, can make it tricky to lift large, heavy items over.
-There’s a big under-floor storage area, which is useful for charging cables and lesser-used items that you don’t want to clutter the main boot area.
+When loading the Scenic’s boot, the bumper is quite high and there’s a deep lip, which, again, can make it tricky to lift large, heavy items over.
+There’s a big under-floor storage area, which is useful for charging cables and lesser-used items that you don’t want to clutter the main boot area or want to keep hidden from view.

 Interior style, infotainment and accessories